How to Enjoy a Cape Town Summer on a Budget

 De Waal Park

 De Waal Park is a big, beautiful public park and heritage site in the Oranjezicht suburb of Cape Town.
-Hang up a hammock and chill out with the view of Table Mountain.
-The De Waal Park Summer Concert Series is also expected for 2019-2020 with scheduled concerts for 15 December 2019, and 26 January, 23 February, 22 March, and 19 April in 2020.
+Hang up a hammock and chill out with the view of Table Mountain or bring a picnic basket and spend the day lounging and eating.

 Green Point Urban Park